 The Chair recognized Thomas Causey, Deputy Director of Operations, for an update on the Retirement System's operations department.
 Mr. Causey reviewed the key takeaways from the operations report, stating that summer retirement season is approaching, but retirement application turnaround times remain low.
 He reported the current implementation of the online retirement application is set to launch in Fall 2018, and Member Services had a successful first quarter with tax season.
-Mr. Causey noted that the 60-day paid on time rate for retirement processing is at 99.8 percent and that applications are still paid 90 percent on time if less than 60 days, but only 20 percent are paid on time if the application processing, noting that January and February have the highest number of death benefit cases, and the team processed them in just over 15 days, well within the goal of 27 days to close a death workflow.
+Mr. Causey noted that the 60-day paid on time rate for retirement processing is at 99.8 percent and that applications are still paid 90 percent on time if less than 60 days, but only 20 percent are paid on time if the application is received less than 30 days before retirement date.
+He gave a report on the death notification processing, noting that January and February have the highest number of death benefit cases, and the team processed them in just over 15 days, well within the goal of 27 days to close a death workflow.
 There was Board discussion on the mechanisms for collecting death notifications.
 Mr. Causey replied that staff retain reports from Governmental Data Analytics Center (GDAC) and a private company, The Berwyn Group, who provides a death match against member payee records.

 Mr. Causey gave a report on the processing of disability applications, stating that the time from receipt of applications to processing for payment was averaging about 25 days.
 There was Board discussion on whether a 25-day processing range to processed and paid was typical in industry.
-Mr. Causey commented that since the applications are being checked more thoroughly before getting to the board, the board has less applications to review which reduces the turnaround time.
+Mr. Causey commented that since the applications are being checked more thoroughly before getting to the board, the board has less applications to review which reduces the turn-around time.